tptirrell/tptirrell.github.io/about.md

 permalink: /about/
 ---

-Tim Tirrell, Data Scientist.
+Tim Tirrell, Data Scientist and Problem Solver.

 ### More Information

-After working as an engineer for about 10 years, I am currently completing a Data Science immersive program at General Assembly.
+ I worked for 10 years as an engineer in different capacities and wanted to focus this experience and take data analysis a step further.
+I'm now able to explore a data set to find hidden trends/correlations, build predictive models, and visualize data to tell a story that will ultimately lead to better business decisions.

 ### Contact me